eberlingeri/links-hut/README.md

 I will keep most of the documentation here, and provide links to any additional sites or apps that I  use.

-For now i will use [Jira](https://www.atlassian.com/software/jira)as my project management solution.
+For now i will use [Jira](https://www.atlassian.com/software/jira) as my project management solution.

 ---
 ### The Tech Stack 👾